Dr Nicola Rycroft

 MSc Addiction Psychology and Counselling

-- Therapeutic Foundations of Addiction and Counselling Psychology
+- Theoretical Foundations of Addiction and Counselling Psychology

 Nicky’s main research interests are in Psychopharmacology, or how drugs affect brain function and behaviour.
 Previous work has looked at cognitive enhancing effects of nicotine and modafinil, effects of MDMA on neuropsychological performance and attentional biases in both alcohol and ecstasy users.
 Current research interests include the use of psychostimulant drugs for cognitive enhancement in healthy individuals, time perception in cannabis users, relative levels of nicotine dependency in vapers and cigarette smokers and the effects of nicotine on perception of rewards.

 - Fellow, Advance Higher Education